austinjp/repressed/README.md

 # Repressed

 A Wordpress plugin that lists recent posts from related blogs.
 Content syndication.
+This is great if readers of your site will benefit from content on other sites.

 ## WARNING